 Spotted lanternflies are bad because they’re one of the most destructive invasive species that accidentally migrated to the U.S.A.
 The reason is that they incessantly feed on agriculturally significant crops such as grapes and timber-bearing trees, which can take years to decades to grow.

-Plus, they have no natural predators, are challenging to defend against (some would say impossible), and can spread to new areas as quickly as one egg mass being transported.
+Plus, they have no natural predators, are challenging to defend against (some would say impossible).
+It can spread to new areas as quickly as one egg mass is being transported.

 The latter reason is why many areas of the U.S.A. have quarantines on transporting items such as timber and other things that could unknowingly harbor lanternfly egg masses.